arturLua/passwordgenerator/README.md

      ```
      python3 --version
      ```
-On both systems, the version should be displayed on the output, e. g., 3.13.0
+On both systems, the version should be displayed on the output, e. g., "Python 3.13.0"

 </details>